-First, Presidents must be thirty-five years of age or older.
-In contrast, Senators must be at least thirty years old, and Representatives no less than twenty-five years old.
-As Justice Joseph Story has noted, the “character and talent" of a man in the middle age of life is "fully developed,” and he has had the opportunity “for public service and for experience in the public councils.”
+First, presidents must be thirty-five years of age or older.
+In contrast, senators must be at least thirty years old, and representatives no less than twenty-five years old.
+As Justice Joseph Story has noted in his Commentaries on the Constitution of the United States (1833), the “character and talents” of a man in the middle age of life are “fully developed,” and he has had the opportunity “for public service and for experience in the public councils.”

 There is some evidence that the Framers believed the fourteen-year residency requirement could be satisfied cumulatively, rather than consecutively.
-An earlier version of the clause excluded individuals who have “not been in the whole, at least fourteen years a resident within the U.S." (emphasis added), and historical evidence suggests that deletion of the phrase “in the whole” was not intended to alter the provision’s meaning.
-This might explain the election of Herbert Hoover, whose successful 1928 campaign for President came less than fourteen years after his return to the United States in 1917.
+An earlier version of the clause excluded individuals who have “not been in the whole, at least fourteen years a resident within” the United States, and historical evidence suggests that deletion of the phrase “in the whole” was not intended to alter the provision’s meaning.
+This might explain the election of Herbert Hoover, whose successful 1928 campaign for president came less than fourteen years after his return to the United States in 1917.
 Others may argue that Hoover had simply maintained a United States domicile throughout his tenure abroad.

-The Presidential Eligibility Clause does not explicitly cover those who serve merely as Acting President, a constitutionally distinct office.
-Although Congress has imposed by statute, 3 U.S.C. § 19(e), the same eligibility requirements for service as Acting President, that provision may not be required as a constitutional matter.
+The Presidential Eligibility Clause does not explicitly cover those who serve merely as acting president (see Twenty-fifth Amendment), a constitutionally distinct office.
+Although Congress has imposed by statute, 3 U.S.C. § 19(e), the same eligibility requirements for service as acting president, that provision may not be required as a constitutional matter.

 Charles Gordon, Who Can Be President of the United States: The Unresolved Enigma, 28 Md.
 L. Rev. 1 (1968)

 James C. Ho, President Schwarzenegger—Or At Least Hughes?, 7 Green Bag 2d 108 (2004)